rationaldom/rationaldom.github.io/start.md

 ## The Psychology of BDSM

 Nothing wrong with you if you like BDSM.
 Research shows that BDSM practitioners are a surprisingly healthy crowd.
 Here is selection of readings from [Psychology Today](https://www.psychologytoday.com).
-You can follow citations in the articles to the primary papers, but these articles provide a decent overview of the results.
+You can follow citations in the articles to the primary papers, but these articles provide decent overviews for the layman.

 * [The Surprising Psychology of BDSM](https://www.psychologytoday.com/us/blog/the-wide-wide-world-psychology/201502/the-surprising-psychology-bdsm)